lizmat/articles/cases-of-UPPER-7.md

 - `DOC CHECK` - `CHECK` phaser if --doc is set
 - `DOC INIT` - `INIT` phaser if --doc is set

-Another why of thinking about this, is that the `DOC` phaser could be thought of as a sort of statement prefix that will conditionally add the phaser.
+Another way of thinking about this, is that the `DOC` phaser could be thought of as a sort of statement prefix that will add the phaser only if `--doc` was specified on the command line.
 In pseudo-code, for `DOC BEGIN`:
 ```
 if --doc is set {
     BEGIN ...;